-Everything was OK for a couple of days and suddenly I notice that I am trying to start WAMP server again and again and it is failing.
+Everything was OK for a couple of days and suddenly I noticed that I was trying to start WAMP server again and again and it was failing.
 I cross-checked my IIS settings for port settings and it was not changed in last couple of days.
-So, it has to be soemthing else that IIS.
+So, it had to be soemthing other than IIS.
 I checked the System logs and found 2 weird error messages from Apache while trying to start.
-They are -
+They were:

 - no listening sockets available, shutting down